parsiya/parsiya.net/content/page/CheatSheet.markdown

 6. Insert it until the printer says `Please Wait` and grabs the paper.

 ```
+addressee side should be up
+opening is to the left and under

 this side goes into the printer
-addresse side should be up
-opening is to the left and under the envelope
+                ^
+                |
+                |
         +----------------+
         |x               |
 under   | x              |